collectd/collectd/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [INSERT CONTACT METHOD].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement.
+Currently responsible are:

+*   Florian Forster &lt;octo at collectd.org&gt;
+*   Kinga Grabarczyk &lt;kinga.grabarczyk at intel.com&gt;
+*   Nikolay Tsvetkov &lt;n.tsvetkov at cern.ch&gt;
+*   Sunku Ranganath &lt;sunku.ranganath at intel.com&gt;

+You can reach this group by sending an email to:
+&lt;conduct&nbsp;at&nbsp;collectd.org&gt;.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the